 DNA-Lipid Nanodiscs as Tools for Single-Molecule Cryo-EM of Membrane proteins

 A main focus of our group is to develop molecular tools that allow to study membrane proteins (MPs), which are among the most important, but least understood components of cells.
 All cells are surrounded by lipid membranes that are almost impermeable for water, salts or nutrients that cells need.
 For this reason, a large number of membrane protein(MPs) are inserted into the membranes that control cellular functions such as material transport, sensing, intercellular communication, cell adhesion, and energy conversion.
 MPs are also the targets for many therapeutic drug molecules.
 Knowledge of the molecular structure of MPs is necessary to understand the underlying molecular mechanisms of their function and can guide the development of therapeutic drugs for many common diseases.
 However, MPs are difficult to study and therefore the molecular structure of most MPs is still unknown.
-The goal of this project is to develop broadly applicable new tools using DNA nanotechnology that will fa
+The goal of this project is to develop broadly applicable new tools using DNA nanotechnology that will facilitate solving MP structures with cryo-electron microscopes.[Nanoscale 2018].

-update 3/2021: Our lab recently received an NSF EAGER award for developing our DNA-lipid nanodiscs into tools for single-molecule cryo-EM tools for membrane proteins.
+Update 3/2021: Our lab recently received an NSF EAGER award for developing our DNA-lipid nanodiscs into tools for single-molecule cryo-EM tools for membrane proteins.

 Other Research Interests